brianvanburken/brianvanburken.github.io/_posts/2015-08-22-bulk-association-creation-in-rails.md

 It’s an improvement, but still walks through each tag and as a result produces N+1 queries.
 After looking through the source of Rails I’ve found that it’s possible to pass a `ActiveRecord::Relation` instance at the `CollectionProxy` of the post instance.
-A CollectionProxy is an object that is responsible for associating records, in this case the post with its taggings and tags.
+A CollectionProxy is an object that handles associating records, in this case the post with its taggings and tags.

 Rails would use the `ActiveRecord::Relation` instance to generate a query and skip fetching data from the database.
 This would reduce the time spent in Ruby code.
-To improve our example we just pass in the query we improved earlier.
+To improve our example we pass in the query we improved earlier.

 {% prism ruby %}
 def tag(words)